autumnai/leaf/doc/src/layer-lifecycle.md

 }
 ```

-The layer specific `::from_config` (if available or needed) then takes care of
+The layer-specific `::from_config` (if available or needed) then takes care of
 initializing the worker struct, allocating memory for weights and so on.

-In case the worker layer is a container layer, its `::from_config` takes
+If the worker is a container layer, its `::from_config` takes
 care of initializing all the `LayerConfig`s it contains (which were added via its
-`.add_layer` method) and connecting them in
-the order they were provided to the `LayerConfig` of the container.
+`.add_layer` method) and connecting them in the order they were provided.

-Every `.forward` or `.backward` call that is now made to the returned `Layer` is
+Every `.forward` or `.backward` call that is made on the returned `Layer` is
-sent to the worker.
+run by the internal worker.

 ### Forward

-The `forward` method of a `Layer` sends the input through the constructed
+The `forward` method of a `Layer` threads the input through the constructed
 network and returns the output of the network's final layer.

 The `.forward` method does three things:

 1. Reshape the input data if necessary
-2. Sync the input/weights to the device were the computation happens.
+2. Sync the input/weights to the device where the computation happens.
 This step
-removes the worker layer from the obligation to care about memory synchronization.
+removes the need for the worker layer to care about memory synchronization.
-3. Call the `forward` method of the worker layer.
+3. Call the `forward` method of the internal worker layer.

-In case, the worker layer is a container layer, the `.forward` method of the
+If the worker layer is a container layer, the `.forward` method
-container layer takes care of calling the `.forward` methods of its managed
+takes care of calling the `.forward` methods of its managed
 layers in the right order.

 ### Backward

-The `.backward` of a `Layer` works quite similar to its `.forward`.
-Although it
+The `.backward` method of a `Layer` works similarly to `.forward`, apart from
-does not need to reshape the input.
-The `.backward` computes
+needing to reshape the input.
+The `.backward` method computes
-the gradient with respect to the input and the gradient w.r.t. the parameters but
+the gradient with respect to the input as well as the gradient w.r.t. the parameters.
+However,
-only returns the gradient w.r.t the input as only that is needed to compute the
+the method only returns the input gradient because that is all that is needed to compute the
 gradient of the entire network via the chain rule.

-In case the worker layer is a container layer, the `.backward` method of the
+If the worker layer is a container layer, the `.backward` method
-container layer takes care of calling the `.backward_input` and
+takes care of calling the `.backward_input` and
 `.backward_parameter` methods of its managed layers in the right order.